sylhare/sylhare.github.io/_posts/2023/2023-02-03-Argocd-deployment-and-roll-out.md

 ---

 [ArgoCD][1] describes itself as a declarative tool for Kubernetes, the CD refers to the continuous delivery.
-It falls inside our devops toolbelt. 🛠
+It falls inside our devops tool-belt. 🛠

 By [declarative][2], it means that ArgoCD will show you the expected state of your deployment without telling you what it did to make it happen.
 However, it's not black magic 🧙‍♂️ it will just be applying deployments, creating pods, updating deployment, and so on to achieve the desired state.

 You may be familiar with its [dashboard][1]: